emapco/chem-mrl/README.md

   --n_dataloader_workers N_DATALOADER_WORKERS
                         How many subprocesses to use for data loading.
 0 means that the data will be loaded in the main process. (default: 0)
   --generate_dataset_examples_at_init
-                        If set, generate `sentence_transformers.InputExample` examples at initialization.
-When off, the `sentence_transformers.InputExample` examples are generated on the fly by the dataloader. (default: False) --model_name MODEL_NAME
+                        If set, then all `sentence_transformers.InputExample` examples will be generated at at initialization.
+If not set, the
+                        `sentence_transformers.InputExample` examples are generated on the fly by the dataloader. (default: False)
+  --model_name MODEL_NAME
                         Name of the model to use.
-Either file path or a hugging-face model name. (default: seyonec/ChemBERTa-zinc-base-v1)
+Must be either a file path or a hugging-face model name. (default: seyonec/ChemBERTa-zinc- base-v1)
   --train_batch_size TRAIN_BATCH_SIZE
                         Training batch size (default: 32) --num_epochs NUM_EPOCHS
                         Number of epochs to train (default: 3) --lr_base LR_BASE     Base learning rate.
-Will be scaled by the batch size (default: 1.1190785944700813e-05) --scheduler {warmupconstant,warmuplinear,warmupcosine,warmupcosinewithhardrestarts}
+Will be scaled by the square root of the batch size (default: 1.1190785944700813e-05)
+  --scheduler {warmupconstant,warmuplinear,warmupcosine,warmupcosinewithhardrestarts}
                         Learning rate scheduler (default: warmuplinear) --warmup_steps_percent WARMUP_STEPS_PERCENT